Deploying a network inventory system ahead of major investments

 1

-We started by verifying and evaluating the format and amount of data stored in the tool used so far.
-This was necessary – we had to create a tool for automatic data transfer.
+We started by verifying and evaluating the format and volume of data stored in the legacy system.
+This was necessary to create a tool for automatic data transfer.

 2

-The next steps were delivery and installation of the NetStork standard version.
+The next steps involved the delivery and installation of the standard version of NetStork

 3

-After that, we migrated the data and checked accuracy and quality.
+We then migrated the data and validated its accuracy and quality.

 4

-Very important step: NetStork was enhanced with customized, additional modules requested by ASTA-NET so the system was even more tailored to their needs
+A crucial step—NetStork was enhanced with custom modules requested by ASTA-NET to tailor the system specifically to their needs.

 5

-We conducted product training for two teams/groups: people responsible for stationary network’s status monitoring and for field workers.
+We conducted product training for two groups: staff responsible for monitoring the stationary network and field workers.

 Training included: